sebastianspicker/chronikwerk/docs/08-operations.md

   - ensure trigger tag is present
   - remove `pdf:signed` only if you intentionally want a new archive output
 4. Trigger a fresh ticket update/macro to emit a new webhook, or call `POST /retry/{ticket_id}`.
+  - explicit retry forces one reprocessing run even when the trigger tag is missing or `pdf:signed` is present
 5. Confirm final state (`pdf:signed` or new `pdf:error` with updated note).

 ## 6. Troubleshooting Matrix